One Day in Dublin: Best Itinerary, Map, Tips & Guide

 Visit Kilmainham Gaol

-Cliffs of Moher, Kilmacduagh Abbey & Galway Day Tour
+Cliffs of Moher, Kilmacduagh Abbey & Galway Day Trip

-If you take one day trip from Dublin, make it this highly recommended and well organized multi-stop tour.
+If you take one day trip from Dublin, make it this highly recommended and well organized multi-stop tour with a professional guide.

 Written for The Gap Decaders by Tara of Tara’s Travels.